FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 ### `INVALID_DATA`

-When the value is more than the max value.
+When the value being passed is not considered valid, as defined by the function.

-Ensure that the value is less than the max value.
+Check the function signature and ensure that the passed value is valid.

 ### `INVALID_ENTROPY`